 How Will The RE Store Help You?

-You can visit our two stores, loaded with unique, ever-changing inventory.
+You can visit our store, loaded with unique, ever-changing inventory.

 - Save money on your remodel or new construction project materials